PAXSTORE/paxstore-openapi-dotnet-sdk/docs/TERMINAL_APK_API.md

-### Suspend apk push by TID and app package name
+### Disable apk push by TID and app package name

-This api allows the thirdparty system suspend an exist push by specifing the TID of terminal and the app package name
+This api allows the thirdparty system disable an exist push by specifing the TID of terminal and the app package name

 **API**

 ```
-public Result<String> SuspendApkPushByTidAndPackageName(string tid, string packageName)
+public Result<String> DisableApkPushByTidAndPackageName(string tid, string packageName)
 ```

 **Input parameter(s) description**